Chinese Numbers — History, Fun Facts, and Cultural Meanings

 只缘感君一回顾，从此思君朝与暮。A folk song of the Han Dynasty (202 BC — 220 AD)

-You glanced back, I pine day and night.
+You glanced back once; I pine day and night since.

 愿得一心人，白头不相离。 Zhuo Wenjun of the Western Han Dynasty (202 BC — 8 AD)

-Wish to have true love with a loyal heart, with hair turns grey we will never apart.
+Wish to have true love with a loyal heart, with hair turn grey we will never be apart.

 Two — Idea of Binary Opposition.

-The number two, in Chinese culture, represents the binary concepts, such as Yin and Yang, day and night, male and female, life and death, up and down, which are incompatible and indispensable.
+In Chinese culture, the number two (二) represents binary concepts, such as Yin and Yang, day and night, male and female, life and death, and up and down, which are incompatible and indispensable.

-When King Fu Xi was inventing the Bagua system, two means the earth.
+When King Fu Xi invented the Bagua system, two meant the earth.

 Other Meanings of Chinese Number Two